-Branded consumer foods (BCF) segment, including URC's packaging division, is the largest segment contributing about 83.9% of revenues for the year ended December 31, 2014.
+Branded consumer foods (BCF) segment, including URC's packaging division, is the largest segment contributing about 84.0% of revenues for the year ended December 31, 2015.
 Established in the 1960s, URC's BCF segment manufactures and distributes a diverse mix of salty snacks, chocolates, candies, biscuits, bakery products, beverages, instant noodles and pasta and tomato-based products.
-The manufacture, distribution, sales and marketing activities for URC's consumer food products are carried out mainly through the branded consumer foods division consisting of snack foods, beverage and grocery groups, although URC conducts some of its branded consumer foods operations through its majority-owned subsidiaries and joint venture companies (i.e. Nissin-URC and Hunt-URC).
+The manufacture, distribution, sales and marketing activities for URC's consumer food products are carried out mainly through the branded consumer foods division consisting of snack foods, beverage and grocery groups, although it conducts some of its branded consumer foods operations through its majority-owned subsidiaries and joint venture companies (i.e. Nissin-URC and Hunt-URC).
 URC established URC Packaging division to engage in the manufacture of bi-axially oriented polypropylene (BOPP) films for packaging companies.
 The BOPP plant, located in Batangas, began commercial operation in June 1998 and holds the distinction of being the only Integrated Management System ISO-certified BOPP plant in the country today, with its Quality ISO 9001:2008 and Environmental ISO 14001:2004 Standards.
 URC also formed Food Service and Industrial division that supply BCF products in bulk to certain institutions like hotels, restaurants, and schools.

-In July 2014, URC announced that it will acquire 100% shares of NZ Snack Foods Holdings Limited (NZSFHL), which is the holding company of Griffin's Food Limited, a leading snack food company in New Zealand, from Pacific Equity Partners.
-The acquisition was subject to the approval of the New Zealand Overseas Investment Office and the transaction was completed in November 2014.
-URC also entered into joint ventures, Calbee-URC Inc. and Danone Universal Robina Beverages Inc.
+In November 2014, URC acquired 100% shares of NZ Snack Foods Holdings Limited (NZSFHL), which is the holding company of Griffin's Food Limited, a leading snack food company in New Zealand, from Pacific Equity Partners.
+In 2014, URC also entered into joint ventures, Calbee-URC Inc. (CURC) and Danone Universal Robina Beverages Inc. (DURBI).

 Majority of URC's branded consumer foods business is conducted in the Philippines.
 In 2000, URC began to expand its BCF business more aggressively into other Asian markets, primarily through its subsidiary, URC International and its subsidiaries in China: Shanghai Peggy Foods Co.
 Ltd., Guangzhou Peggy Foods Co.
 Ltd., and URC Hongkong Co.
 Ltd.; in Malaysia: URC Snack Foods (Malaysia) Sdn.
 Bhd. and Ricellent Sdn.
 Bhd.; in Thailand: URC (Thailand) Co.
 Ltd.; in Singapore: URC Foods (Singapore) Pte.
-Ltd.: Acesfood Network Pte, Ltd. in 2007 and Advanson International Pte, Ltd. in 2008; in Indonesia: PT URC Indonesia; in Vietnam: URC Vietnam Company Ltd. in 2006, URC Hanoi Company, Ltd. in 2009 and URC Central Co.
+Ltd., Acesfood Network Pte, Ltd. in 2007 and Advanson International Pte, Ltd. in 2008; in Indonesia: PT URC Indonesia; in Vietnam: URC Vietnam Company Ltd. in 2006, URC Hanoi Company, Ltd. in 2009 and URC Central Co.
 Ltd. in 2013; and in Myanmar: URC (Myanmar) Co.
 Ltd in 2013.
-The Asian operations contributed about 26.3% of the URC's revenues for the year ended December 31, 2014.
+The international operations contributed about 30.8% of URC's revenues for the year ended December 31, 2015.